Four Things To Know about Going Zero-Proof at Disney World

 Non-Alcoholic Drinks at EPCOT Festivals

-Mocktails at the Pool Bar
+Mocktails at the Disney World Pool Bar

 The pool bars at Disney World are actual bars, and they have actual bartenders.
 Lava smoothies and standard virgin frozen drinks are common, but you can also go off the menu.
 Ask them to mix something that you know how to make, or they’ll usually have a couple of favorites if you ask what they suggest – and you won’t always get the same answer.

 That said, these are pool bars.
 They specialize in drinks with umbrellas and swizzle sticks.
-They can make you something delicious, but they may have a more limited shelf that can’t replace specific liqueurs with zero-proof syrups or equivalents.
-So you’ll have the most success going off the books if you’re looking for something simple, or if you tell them what you like and let them surprise you.
+They can make you something delicious, but they may have a limited shelf that can’t replace specific liqueurs with zero-proof syrups or equivalents.
+You’ll have the most success going off the books if you’re looking for something simple, or if you tell them what you like and let them surprise you.

-Non-Alcoholic Drinks at Bars & Lounges
+Non-Alcoholic Drinks at Disney World Bars & Lounges

 Zero-Proof Options at Disney World Table Service Restaurants

 Restaurants run the gamut.
 Many Table Service menus have a zero-proof or non-alcoholic section; they might even label it mocktails.
 Mixed-drink mimics are, as in the lounges, more likely to offer flavors that aren’t sugary.
-And restaurants that have attached lounges, such as Tiffins (Nomad Lounge) or the 50’s Prime Time Cafe (Tune-in Lounge) can bring you anything they can make in the bar.
+And restaurants that have attached lounges, such as Tiffins (Nomad Lounge) or the 50’s Prime Time Cafe (Tune-in Lounge), can bring you anything they can make in the bar.

 If the non-alcoholic drinks are flavored lemonades, the lemonade itself is more likely to be house-made and not Minute Maid.
 Eateries that offer mixer syrups for Sprite in their non-alcoholic beverage section are usually happy to put those over club soda for you, reducing the sweetness.
 Or they may offer lemon or grapefruit sodas as a base.